Baby Development: Your 6-Month-Old

 You may be lucky enough to have a friend or relative nearby to babysit.
 If not, here are a few tips for choosing a safe and trustworthy childcare provider:

 - Visit several childcare centers.
 Spend as much time as possible at each one to get a feel for what your baby might experience there.
-If you’re able, drop in unannounced so you can see how the center runs when they’re not prepared for your visit.
+If you’re able, drop in unannounced so you can see how the center runs when they’re not prepared for a visit.

 - Check to make sure that the facility provides a clean, safe environment.
 There should be no obvious safety hazards -- such as dangling cords, open outlets, or small toys -- and emergency procedures should be clearly posted.